 How much do you really know about search engine optimization?
 As the Internet continues to evolve, it's only natural that the way people search for the information they need changes too.
-Even if you've had an online presence for years, it makes sense to take a second look at how you optimize your pages.
+Even if you've had an online presence for years, it makes sense to take a second look at your SEO efforts and how you optimize your pages.
 Here are a few tips that will get you started.

 Write for Your Audience

 This has always been true to some extent.
 Today, it's more important than at any time in the past.
 As search engines become more discriminating in how results are displayed, it's no longer enough to use the right keyword phrases.
 Your content has to contain information that your readers will find useful.

 It's been said that the days of writing for search engines are over.
 Now more than ever, you must write for your readers.
 That will mean making sure the content following your title speaks directly to the question or topic.
 Anything less provides a reason for search engines to pass over your pages and rank those with more informational content higher.